 Eric graduated from the University of Minnesota-Duluth with a Bachelor of Business Administration degree, Financial Markets major.
 Eric currently sits on the UMD Financial Markets Investment Committee.

-Drew joined Vermilion in 2013 as Director of Quantitative Systems with responsibility for Vermilion’s server infrastructure, data processing, and custom software.
-Drew has 35 years of industry experience, chiefly with Hewlett-Packard as a consultant for clients including BP, Fidelity, Norwest, and the US Postal Service.
+Drew joined Vermilion in 2013 as Director of Quantitative Systems with responsibility for Vermilion’s custom software, data management, and server infrastructure.
+Drew has 35 years of industry experience, chiefly with Hewlett-Packard as a consultant for clients including BP (database consolidation), Fidelity (best practices), Norwest (secure messaging), and the US Postal Service (datacenter relocation).

-Drew graduated from the University of Minnesota in Minneapolis with a Bachelor of Arts in psychology.
+Drew has written numerous technical papers, including four published in the HP Services Quarterly Technical Journal.
+Drew graduated from the University of Minnesota in Minneapolis with a Bachelor of Arts focusing on experimental psychology.

 Vermilion Domestic Research Samples